wdebeaum/xm-player/README.md

  - Optionally scroll to the currently playing pattern row (if the "Show patterns" checkbox is checked before loading the file).
  - Play individual patterns, instruments, and samples.
  - Loop songs and individual patterns.
+ - Render and save songs to .wav files.
  - Click the stop button at the top right to stop playing any sound.
  - Tested in Firefox and Chrome.
 May also work in Safari, Opera, and Edge (not IE, or Opera Mini).
 I'm going by [caniuse](http://caniuse.com/#feat=audio-api).